 On 12 December 2019, the Attorney-General announced that the Australian Government would conduct a review of the Privacy Act 1988 to ensure privacy settings empower consumers, protect their data and best serve the Australian economy.
 The review was announced as part of the government's response to the Australian Competition and Consumer Commission's Digital Platforms Inquiry.

-We are drawing upon a range of sources for the review and invite submissions on matters within the review's terms of reference.
-We are also meeting with stakeholders on specific issues and considering existing research and reports on privacy issues.
+We are drawing upon a range of sources for the review including submissions from stakeholders on matters within the review's terms of reference provided in response to 2 consultation papers.
+The review will also consider feedback obtained through discussions with stakeholders on specific issues and existing research and reports on privacy issues.

-This consultation is occurring alongside consultation on the exposure draft of the Privacy Legislation Amendment (Enhancing Online Privacy and Other Measures) Bill 2021 (Online Privacy Bill).
+The review is occurring alongside the Privacy Legislation Amendment (Enhancing Online Privacy and Other Measures) Bill 2021 (Online Privacy Bill).
 The Online Privacy Bill will introduce a binding Online Privacy code for social media and certain other online platforms.
 It will also increase penalties and enhance enforcement measures.

 Terms of reference

 - the scope and application of the Privacy Act